Confidence, Focus, and a Mask

 |0

-This work, Confidence, Focus, and a Mask [Image 3 of 3], by USACC PAO, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Confidence, Focus, and a Mask, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT